JoaoLucasAbreu/JoaoLucasAbreu/README.md

 <div class="github-introduction">

-Im a **Web Developer** who loves to bring ideas to life in the browser.
-I grew up in the 90's early 2000's and fell in love with the internet.
-Therefore I am excited about designing and developing websites and web applications that are **fast**, **responsive**, and **accessible** to everyone.
-Also, I kind of want to bring back the 90's web design aesthetic.
-I think it was cool. 😎
+I'm a **Software Developer** who loves designing and structuring solutions.
+I have extensive experience in coding, including building APIs, ingestion systems, and portals.
+I've worked with a wide range of technologies available in the market.
+I have a strong passion for building and planning applications, ensuring scalability and efficiency.
+Additionally, I enjoy integrating my projects with cloud solutions, optimizing performance and reliability. 🚀

 </div>